rubymonsters/ruby-for-beginners/15_everything_an_object.md

 => false
 ```

-Methods that end with a question mark return either `true` or `false`, and
-they are called "predicate methods".
+Methods that end with a question mark are called "predicate methods".
+And they
+return either `true` or `false`.

+#### Lots of other methods

-If you look at the methods that are defined on strings and arrays, then
+If you look at the methods that are defined on strings and arrays, then you'll
-you'll find a bunch of method names that look like they are doing exactly
+find quite a bunch of method names that look like they are doing exactly what
-what they describe.
+their names describe.

 For example, some of the things you can do with strings are:

-* `"a string".capitalize` returns `A string`, with the first letter uppercased.
+* `"a string".capitalize` returns `"A string"`, with the first letter uppercased.
 * `"a string".length` returns `8`, which is the length of the string.
 * `"a string".start_with?("a")` returns `true`, because the string starts with an `"a"`.
 * `"a string".include?("s")` returns `true`, because the string contains the character `"s"`.